Coco Chanel in her own outfit

 In short Chanel was a designer and dealer of elegance, an individual who helped change the way women wanted to look.

 I am not at all clear on why a seamstress and fashion designer became involved with perfume, but she did.
 In 1922, the Chanel No 5 perfume was launched.
 Soon Coco needed someone with extensive experience in commerce, international business connections, and access to large amounts of capital to market the perfume professionally.
 In 1924, businessmen Pierre & Paul Wertheimer became Coco Chanel's partners in the House of Chanel perfume business.
-During their partnership, Wertheimer owned 70% of the Chanel perfume company, Coco owned 10% and a friend of Coco's owned the rest.
+During their partnership, Wertheimer owned 70% of the Chanel perfume company.

 Chanel's friendships just before and during WW2 seemed rightwing and very nasty.
 After the Germans occupied France in 1940, Chanel lived with the Nazi officer Hans Gunther von Dincklage in the Ritz Hotel in Paris.
 And she became a very close friend of Nazi General Walter Schellenberg.
 Chanel wanted to benefit from the law banning Jews from owning businesses, in order to take over 100% of the Chanel perfume company.
 She apparently forgot that the Jewish Wertheimer brothers were the very people who had saved her in the 1920s... or she did remember it perfectly well.
 Perhaps her friends the Duke and Duchess of Windsor encouraged her anti-Semitism.